rzleu/App-If-Valley/README.md

 ## Background

 You are Young Chris.
 Navigate a cruel world with some friends.
+In a pre-COVID world where the App Academy NY class of March 2021 is able to meet in person lies an alternate timeline of the events that could've been.
+With real dialogue said by the members and music produced by App Academys finest.
+Taking place in a desolate office, come and meet some of the friends I've made along the way.

 ## Functionality & MVP